 Thus, the many challenges that remain are gradually being overcome.
 Researchers have also recently succeeded in replacing foetal bovine serum, a classic ingredient of cell cultures that also depends on livestock.
 However, alternatives to this natural cocktail of nutrients are still expensive: “Technical barriers to cultured meat commercialisation include reducing the cost of supplemental growth factors, establishing supply chains for other culture medium components and increasing the production scale of adherent cell lines,” Natalie Rubio, a researcher in cell agriculture at Tufts University and New Harvest Institute, summarises for OpenMind.

-Industrial scaling will be the litmus test that will determine the future of these technologies, since this is the only way that the cost of Post’s €250,000 burger can be reduced to a realistic figure.
-“To allow cultured meat to be a viable product we must reach cost parity to conventional meat with time,” says Lavon, and “getting into large scales of production would allow such price decrease.”
-This is now the goal being pursued by the companies participating in this new technological race.
+Industrial scaling will be the litmus test that will determine the future of these technologies, as it depends on whether the price can be brought down to a mostly affordable level.
+“To allow cultured meat to be a viable product we must reach cost parity to conventional meat with time,” says Lavon, “and getting into large scales of production would allow such price decrease.”
+This is now the goal being pursued by the various companies involved in this new technology race, usually small start-ups, but which in some cases have already gained the backing of giants such as Nestlé.
 “There is significant room for several different co-existent strategies and technologies, and in some ways it is a matter of economics regarding the ones that we will see first on the market,” Paul Mozdziak, a researcher at North Carolina State University specialising in cultured poultry meat and scientific director of the company Peace of Meat, tells OpenMind.